Why Do We Only Compare Our Quality of Life to the Worst in the World?

 They can’t imagine being afraid to get sick because of the cost of healthcare.
 They can’t imagine not being able to send their children to college if they do the work and pass the prerequisite exams.
 Of course Europeans have always felt sorry for how hard we work, our two-week vacations and how little we enjoy our lives in comparison to the average European.

 As one Spanish practice partner put it, “Whenever I start to complain about taxes or some other thing about my culture that bothers me, I tell myself, “At least I don’t live in America.”
+So there.

 "When we call ourselves [as a country] exceptional when we talk about our educational system; that it will bring joy, money and success to kids.
 How does it compare to the Europeans and Asians?
 How do we give an inner-city kid the choices we had?
 The answer is: we don't.